All Images Copyright 2008-2025 Jennifer Lavrenz

 _

-Over the years I have watched by the TLC tv show Counting On; the Duggar family.
-When I knew my mom and I were taking a road trip to New Orleans and driving through Arkansas, I thought it would be fun to drive by their family house (pictured below).
-On the way out of town I found another Duggar house totally by accident!
-I was getting off the road to figure out the directions and when I saw it, I recognized it from the show.
+My mom and I were taking a road trip to New Orleans and driving through Arkansas, I thought it would be fun to drive in the country side (pictured below).
 We also explored the towns of Rodgers and Fayetteville.
 We visited the Sam Walton museum and I went to a few thrift stores.
-I just so happen to see Amy Duggar/King, her mom Deanne and grandma Mary Duggar!
-It felt like small world ;)

 Jennifer Kaye xoxo